 The famed Pythagoras found out that different weights and vibrations make different sounds.
 Based on this discovery, we now know that the pitch of a vibrating string is directly proportional to its length.
 The pitch can also be controlled by its length.

 If you cut the string in half, the pitch will be one octave higher than the original.
 This means that the pitch will get higher as the string gets shorter.

 Patterns are common in both

 The biggest similarity between math and music is patterns.
-For example, music has repeating verses and choruses while math uses patterns to explain the unknown.
+For example, music has repeating verses and choruses, while every math concept uses patterns to explain the unknown.